c3d/recorder/README.md

-The flight recorder `RECORD` statement is designed to cost so little that you should be able to use it practically anywhere, and in practically any context, including in signal handlers, interrupt handlers, etc. The cost of a `RECORD` call is typically two to ten times smaller than a single call to `snprintf` or `malloc`.
+The flight recorder `RECORD` statement is designed to cost so little that you should be able to use it practically anywhere, and in practically any context, including in signal handlers, interrupt handlers, etc.

+As shown in the data below, the cost of a `RECORD` call is faster than a corresponding call to`snprintf`, because text formatting is only done at dump time.
+It is comparable to the cost of a best-case `malloc` (directly from the free list), and faster than the cost of a typical `malloc` (with random size).

 Most of the cost is actually from keeping track of time, i.e. updating the `timestamp` field.
 If you need to instrument the tightest loops in